 As far as the brand's previous creative custodians are concerned, the mandate has been with Mudra, and before that with Ogilvy India.

 Last Diwali, BBH India conceptualised a campaign for WGC that urged consumers to invest in gold.
 The ad film addressed the Indian concept of 'Grihalaxmi' (that is, 'woman of the house').
 In the ad, gold was positioned as a long term investment that helps build lasting relationships between family members.
-The idea was to reduce the ritualistic value of gold and turn it into an asset that is bought and cherished, and as something which helps strengthen relations with loved ones.Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to email@example.com.
+The idea was to reduce the ritualistic value of gold and turn it into an asset that is bought and cherished, and as something which helps strengthen relations with loved ones.Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days